WilliamRen/awesome-stars/README.md

 * [WaniKani-for-Android](https://github.com/xiprox/WaniKani-for-Android) - An android client application for the awesome kanji learning website wanikani.com
 * [androidmvp](https://github.com/antoniolg/androidmvp) - MVP Android Example
 * [EffectiveAndroidUI](https://github.com/pedrovgs/EffectiveAndroidUI) - Sample project created to show some of the best Android practices to work in the Android UI Layer.
 The UI layer of this project has been implemented using MVP or MVVM (without binding engine) to show how this patterns works.
 This project is used during the talk "EffectiveAndroidUI".
-* [Material-Movies](https://github.com/saulmm/Material-Movies) - An application about movies with material design
+* [Material-Movies](https://github.com/saulmm/Material-Movies) - [Deprecated] An application about movies with material design
 * [AlertDialogPro](https://github.com/fengdai/AlertDialogPro) - [Deprecated] This project can make it easy to theme and custom Android's dialog.
 Also contains Holo and Material themes for old devices.
 * [Scrollable](https://github.com/noties/Scrollable) - Android scrollable tabs
 * [ViewPagerHeaderScrollDemo](https://github.com/ongakuer/ViewPagerHeaderScrollDemo) -